v2.0.9New: annotations, bookmarks, message votes, ChatGPT export import, safer transfer restore, compressed raw archive.

 Touch IDSupported Macs only

-Tamper-evident audit log - verify local integrity with datamoat audit verify
+Tamper-evident audit log - verify current local integrity with datamoat audit verify

 Supported sources